Copyright © 2004 jsd

 As the battery discharges, the following half-cell reaction takes place at the “−” plate:

-As written, equation 2 represents the discharge operation.
-To represent the charge (aka recharge) operation, just reverse the direction of the arrow.
+The “forward” direction of equation 2 represents discharging the battery.
+To represent the charging (aka recharging) operation, just reverse the direction of the arrow.
 The result makes sense, too.